-The single methodological environment means a framework of rules and procedures for providers of aid from the ESI Funds laid down by binding methodological guidelines defined at the central level (MoRD and MF).
-Single framework brings desirable harmonisation of rules for beneficiaries under various programmes.
+The single methodological environment means a single framework of rules and procedures for providers of aid from the ESI Funds laid down by binding methodological guidelines defined at the central level (MoRD and MF).
+Creation of a single framework will bring about desirable harmonisation of rules for beneficiaries under various programmes.
 Standardised rules, based on uniform policies and principles, defined in advance, publicly available and backed by consistent interpretation, will contribute to better knowledge of conditions associated with provided aid, better predictability and clarity of this environment, and will lead to easier administration of aid by the beneficiary.
 The aim is not to introduce new rules aimlessly but only in areas where their application is necessary and stems directly from statutory requirements or in areas where they had been identified as problematic during audits or evaluations.
 The MoRD strives to maximize the use of examples of good practice and proven procedures which worked in the past, while removing shortcomings of the system and avoiding repetition of the same mistakes.